The Truth About The Loss Of A Child Never Forgotten

 Have you suffered the loss of a child or grandchild?
 When we lose a loved one they may be gone on earth but they’re never forgotten, right?
-Our love one will forever remain in our hearts!
-Let’s discuss where and who you can turn to for strength and comfort when you’re dealing with loss.
+Our loved ones will forever remain in our hearts!
+Let’s discuss where and to who you can turn for strength and comfort when you’re dealing with loss.

 That being said, today I’m going to talk about a subject that is so hard incredibly hard.
 His name is Tyler, our first grandchild.

 Gone But Never Forgotten: Putting Tyler into Words